Every year, a survey is conducted to find out which trade is the best paid in the industry... a statistic we eagerly look forward to sharing with you.

 3. Gain new qualifications

 We can't stress enough how important refreshing your qualifications is if you want to improve your earning potential in a particular trade.
-We offer a range of different courses for beginners and established tradespeople allowing you to offer a better, more comprehensive service to your clients and command a higher salary!
+We offer a range of different courses for beginners and established tradespeople alike, allowing you to offer a better, more comprehensive service to your clients and command a higher salary!
 Whether you're keeping your knowledge up-to-date or learning a completely new trade, you'll find it easier to earn more money when you develop your skillset.

 4. Start your own business